tjbuck11/R-Projects/NBA-Project/README.md

 ```

 Where $\beta_1$ represents the expected change in points per game as the year increases.

-# Insert Summary table for the linear model (points)

 The estimated slope is $\hat{\beta}_1 = -0.1077$ with an estimated standard error of $SE(\hat{\beta}_1)=0.1521$.

 This leads to a t-statistic of